How to Write a Great Mother-of-the-Bride Speech for Your Daughter's Big Day

 Mother of the Bride Speech Tips

-You've got the mother of the bride speech basics, now it's time to start writing your own.
-Keep these tips in mind, including what not to say in a mother of the bride speech.
+You've got the mother-of-the-bride speech basics, now it's time to start writing your own.
+Keep these tips in mind, including what not to say in a mother-of-the-bride wedding speech.

 When in doubt, speak from the heart.

-If you're worried that nerves will get the better of you during your mother of the bride speech, remind yourself that the speech doesn't need to be overly complicated.
-Speaking from the heart will be more than enough to get your message across—and your daughter will be able to feel your emotion, which is what it's really all about.
+If you're worried that nerves will get the better of you during your bride's mom speech, remind yourself that the speech doesn't need to be overly complicated.
+Speaking from the heart will be more than enough to get your message across—and your daughter will be able to feel your emotions, which is what it's really all about.

 Include light humor but avoid inside jokes.